ionos-cloud/ionosctl/docs/commands/ipblock/remove-label.md

 ## Description

-Use this command to remove/delete a specified Label from a IPBlock.
+Use this command to remove/delete a specified Label from a IpBlock.

 Required values to run command:

-* IPBlock Id
+* IpBlock Id
 * Label Key

 ## Options